frckbrice/pockerplay-fe/README.md

 ## About

 This game implements a simple exchanges of assets and guess (images and words) between two players.
+The goal is to have fun while spending time.

 ## Play Game